mug-n-ai/YRoot/docs/examples/career_transition.md

 - Turned anxiety into a roadmap

 :::note
-Each action emerged from a validated WHY Loop:
+Each action emerged from a validated YRoot:
 Not just what they wanted, but **what was needed and why it could work now**.
 :::

 ---

-## 4. Why the WHY Loop helped
+## 4. Why the YRoot helped

 - Transformed a life dream into a structured plan
 - Balanced risk with exploration